-This approach simplifies some statements about the cases in which we are most interested.
+This approach simplifies some statements about the cases in which we are most interested, and is standard in algebraic geometry, where commutative ring theory plays the leading role.

-Ring Theory Worksheet I Rings
+Worksheet I - Rings

 Definition 1.
 A ring is a set R together with a pair of binary operations such that